Featured List

 An ideal risk-reward ratio for scalping trading would be 1:2 or 1:3 since a trader in this mode could execute several trades during a session.
 This ensures collecting gains fast when a position is winning.

 Setting a trading plan that contains a contingency rule may help traders to not fall into revenge behavior and overtrading the market when they are unable to manage emotions in the face of losing trades.
+A solid plan protects your portfolio of tokens, coins, and other assets.
+Scalping is high-stress, and without risk management you can drain liquidity quickly.

 Risk Management in Scalping